-Memes are a staple in group chats across the nation.
-We can probably all agree that memes are good content to scroll through and browse while we’re waiting in line or stuck in traffic.
+Memes are a staple in group chats and forums across the nation.
+We can probably all agree that memes are fun content to scroll through and browse while we’re standing in line or waiting for an appointment.

-It’s somehow so satisfying to look at a meme that makes light of the fact that no one knows what we do.
-There is a strange sense of community among the OTs across the world who are all simultaneously commiserating our perpetually unknown field, or making a specific pun about gait belts that not many others understand.
+It’s somehow so satisfying to look at a meme that makes light of the fact that no one seems to know what we do.
+There is a strange sense of community among the OTs and COTAs across the world who are all simultaneously commiserating our perpetually unknown field, or making a specific pun about gait belts that not many others understand.

 Here is one of what seems like thousands of OT memes based on the fact that our profession flies under the radar in the healthcare world.
 This is one of my favorites because it really describes the energy in the room when two OTs find out about their shared interest for the first time.

-I have several memories of meeting OTs out in public at non-OT events and forming such an immediate bond with them.
+I have several memories of meeting other occupational therapists out in public at non-OT events and forming such an immediate bond with them.
 This, of course, led to us talking shop for the rest of the night and staying in touch over the years.
 But even a brief conversation with another therapist is enough to light a fire in you for promoting your field and even learning more about it from others.
-Because, let’s be honest, OTs are the life of the party and we like to talk about OT!
+Because, let’s be honest, OTs are the life of the party and we love to talk about OT!

 Can you say client-centered care?
 Nothing serves as a better reminder to put your client first than a scene from a notable movie.
 There’s no easier way to keep it client-centered than with an interest checklist, or any other MOHO-based assessment, really!
 When you get to your first job, I hope you think of this meme and use it as inspiration to use patient goals each step of the way.
 That’s the best way to ensure your patients are motivated, attentive, and involved through the entire plan of care.
 If you ever stray from this ideal, don’t be afraid to ask what they want to do.
 Guaranteed they will appreciate it beyond words.